Best whale watching spots in Lake Macquarie

 Lake Macquarie is an excellent spot to see whales on their migratory journey along Australia’s east coast between May and November.
 It’s common to see humpback and southern right whales during this time, as the gentle giants head north to warmer waters to mate and calve, before returning to the cool waters of Antarctica.

-Here are six places to see whales in Lake Macquarie.
+Here are six places to see whales from Lake Macquarie.

 Want to see whales up close?
 Then there’s no better way than to get out on the water.